idaholab/moose/framework/doc/content/documentation/sqa/moose_srs.md

 solution strategies.
 For instance, a complex nuclear reactor model might consist of several tightly-coupled systems of fully-coupled equations.

-Finally, !!acro MOOSE!!’s Transfers system ties all of the physics groups contained within the Multiapp system together and allows for full control over the flow of information among the various groups.
+Finally, !!acro MOOSE!!'s Transfers system ties all of the physics groups contained within the Multiapp system together and allows for full control over the flow of information among the various groups.
 This capability bridges physical phenomena from several different complementary scales simultaneously.
 When these three !!acro MOOSE!! systems are combined, myriad coupling combinations